THE GAZETTE OF INDIA

 (2) The Board, if it so desires, may ask the applicant or its authorised representative to appear before the Board, for personal representation in connection with the grant of a certificate.

-(2) The grant of certificate of registration shall be subject to the payment of the registration fee specified in Part A of the Second Schedule, , in the manner prescribed in Part B thereof.
+(4) The grant of a certificate of 18[***] registration shall be subject to payment of the registration fees as specified under Part A of Second Schedule, in the manner prescribed in Part B thereof.]

 (i) is found to be false or misleading in any material particular ; or